pypa/packaging/docs/markers.rst

     Evaluate the marker given the context of the current Python process.

-    :param dict environment: A dictionary containing keys and values to override the detected environment.
+    :param Environment environment: A dictionary containing keys and values to override the detected environment.
     :raises: UndefinedComparison: If the marker uses a comparison on strings which are not valid versions per the :ref:`specification of version specifiers